bwiernik/meta-workshop/exercises/F_diagnostics.md

 # Exercise F

-Use the `metafor::dat.bangertdrowns2004` dataset in metafor.
+Use the `metadat::dat.bangertdrowns2004` dataset in metadat.
 This dataset contains results from 48 studies on the effectiveness of writing to learn interventions on academic achievement.
-See `?metafor::dat.bangertdrowns2004` for details.
+See `?metadat::dat.bangertdrowns2004` for details.

 The dataset already contains computed `yi` and `vi` values, so no need for `escalc()`.